DraciVik/100DaysOfCode/README.md

 ## Day - 22 - 19.08.2018
 I'm feeling like my CSS skills are a bit rusty so I watched a few tutorials and decided to dedicate half an hour a day to practicing a CSS feature.
 Started a new git repository for it.
 Played a bit of The Witcher 3 today too.

+## Day - 23 - 20.08.2018
+Started my Technical Documentation Page project from FCC.
+Finished the HTML and did the CSS for mobile devices.
+A couple of media queries left for bigger screens

+## Day - 24 - 21.08.2018
+Finished the Technical Documentation Page from FCC.
+Personal Portfolio Webpage left for the Responsive Web Design certificate.
+I hope to finish it by the end of this week